PicnicSupermarket/error-prone-support/workshop/README.md

 If you are working from the command line, it is suggested to run commands in the `workshop` directory.
 To do this, navigate to the root of the repository and run:

 ```bash
 cd workshop
 ```

 In case you want to do a fast build to just compile the project, run:

 ```bash
 mvn clean install -DskipTests -Dverification.skip
 ```

 In case you want to run one test from the command line, run the following
 commands:

 ```bash
 mvn clean install -Dtest=WorkshopRefasterRulesTest -Dverification.skip
 ```

+### Troubleshooting

+Make sure to use the latest version of JDK 21 or 17.

+In some specific cases the `-Dverification.skip` is not correctly processed.
+In that case, use `-D"verification.skip"`.

+In case there is an error mentioning the `BetaApi` check, please rebuild or try to `Reload All Maven projects`.

 [eps-github]: https://github.com/PicnicSupermarket/error-prone-support

 [eps-workshop-slides]: https://drive.google.com/file/d/19c5675wvRws9e-75jsS-spaD9-Sgw6BQ/view?usp=sharing